 I loosen the lock nut on the tappet adjusters and then back the adjusters all the way out until I can spin the push rods and the rocker is loose.

-Then, in a cross-wise pattern, I loosen each of the six nuts holding the head on a small amount, maybe an eight of turn.
+Then, in a cross-wise pattern, I loosen each of the six nuts holding the head on a small amount, maybe an eighth of turn.
 I continue loosening in the cross-wise pattern a bit more until the nuts are easy to remove with my fingers.
 The 12:00 and 6:00 nuts will loosen almost immediately, but the four on the cylinder studs will take several rounds if loosening until the nuts are free.
-I loosen the cylinder stud nuts a little at a time to relieve the pressure incrementally so the heads are not subjected to a lot of uneven stress.
-Since they are aluminum, an ounce of caution is worth it to avoid any opportunity to warp them.
+Since the heads are aluminum, an ounce of caution is worth it to avoid the possibility of warping the heads.

 The four nuts on the cylinder studs have a round boss on one end that fits against the face of the pillow block.